The Steven F. Udvar-Hazy Center in Virginia is now open.

 We’ve installed protective safety shields at bag-check screening stations and registers.

-Our staff will stay home when sick, wear face coverings, practice social distancing, and wash hands and practice good hygiene.
+Our staff will stay home when sick, practice social distancing, and wash hands and practice good hygiene.

 We are not offering group bookings at this time.
 Groups larger than six are strictly prohibited due to ongoing safety concerns related to the spread of COVID-19.

 Visitors age 2 and older should plan to wear a face covering if they are not fully vaccinated for COVID-19.

 Face coverings must be worn over the nose and mouth.